 If you’ve ever been a hard-working employee, you know how amazing it feels when your hard effort gets recognized by your boss.
 On the flip side, if you’ve been in a situation where your boss failed to recognize your hard-work, you must know how frustrating it is to have your actions go seemingly unnoticed.

 Put yourself in your municipal workers’ shoes.
-They’re working at a slow-moving bureaucratic pace for less pay than their private-sector counterparts, all while actively working to make their community a better place during an unprecedented public health emergency.
+They’re working at a slow-moving bureaucratic pace for less pay than their private-sector counterparts, all while actively working to make their community a better place.
 Municipal leadership should regularly let their employees know that they appreciate them and all of their hard work.

 3. Embrace a True Sense of Work Culture